What Diseases Do Mice Carry?

 - Purchas the right bug repellent that is safe to use and will be effective for several hours while you’re outdoors.

-- After you return you from the outdoors, make sure to inspect your entire body carefully for any ticks that may be stuck on your skin.
+be stuck on your skin.
 For ticks to transmit Lyme Disease, they have to be attached to the skin for at least 36 hours to transmit Lyme disease.

 - If you go hiking or spending time around a wooded area, make sure you wear long sleeves and long pants, socks, and boots (no open toe shoes).